Adam Basse

-Adam Basse (born 4 November 2007) is a professional footballer who plays as a forward for I liga club Puszcza Niepołomice, on loan from Raków Częstochowa.
+Adam Basse (born 4 November 2007) is a professional footballer who plays as a forward for Ekstraklasa club Raków Częstochowa.
 Born in the United States, he represents Poland at youth level.

 Club career

 Early career

 A right-footed forward, he has been described as "boasting an impressive physical profile".

 As a youth player, he joined the youth academy of American side Cedar Stars Rush.
 In 2022, he moved to the youth setup of American club New York City FC.

 Śląsk Wrocław

 On 31 August 2024, Basse signed a two-year deal with Polish side Śląsk Wrocław with an option for a further year.
 On 26 October 2024, he debuted for the club during a 0–0 draw with Raków Częstochowa.
 In February 2025, after refusing to join third-tier club Hutnik Kraków on loan, Basse was sent to the reserve team.

 Rakow Częstochowa

 On 24 February 2025, Basse signed a three-year deal with Polish top-flight side Raków Częstochowa for a reported fee of €250,000.